Headbright/applink/README.md

 The same app ID will be used for all App Store platforms (iOS, macOS...).

-### Applink Targets
+### Advanced Appplink Targets

 A target is a link to a specific app store.
+A target definition includes one or more filter rules that determine when the target should be used.
+The filter rules are based on the user's platform, and other properties.

-Applink schemas are JSON-LD objects that can be embedded in your website to define the target (or link) to your app on the appropriate store.
+Targets are defined as JSON-LD objects that can be embedded in your website.
 This approach is more flexible than using a URL with parameters as it allows the inclusion of parameters to each store link as well support for custom app stores.

 Example: